aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/README.md

 **Description:**

-An IAM role is created within all the accounts to cleanup the GuardDuty detectors in a delete event.
+An IAM role is created within all the accounts to clean up the GuardDuty detectors in a delete event.

 **Configuration:**